-UM Reports 184 COVID-19 Cases in First Week of Fall Semester - HottyToddy.com
+UM Reports 184 COVID-19 Cases in First Week of Fall Semester

 The Oxford School District has not reported any positive cases as of Friday morning.

-There have been 34 deaths in Lafayette County associated with the virus – 24 being patients in a long-term care facility with 22 having occured at the Oxford State Veterans Home.
+There have been 34 deaths in Lafayette County associated with the virus – 24 being patients in a long-term care facility with 22 of the deaths occurring at the Oxford State Veterans Home.

 According to MSDH’s weekly county report, 23 of the deaths occurred in people 70-89 years old.
 The youngest patient to die from COVID-19 in Lafayette County was in their 40s.